IFAKA/opd/README.md

     p1p2 = project 1 part 2
     c1p2 = concept 1 part 2

+[;r]

+RITUALS

+What you think, you become
+First, think, second, act (think =/= plan. think === create)
+Then, we are what we do everyday.

+So, i have to create habits?
+No
+I have to differenciate this concepts:
+Habit is a simple action that i can do without think Ritual is a complex action that needs a charge of a
+primitive belief to be done.

+I don't understand...

+Ok, let me explain.
+Any complex activity has to be done using rituals because is
+the only way that we can do something during a long period
+of time, that's why since the beggining of the human story
+people do that (there are rituals that last months and
+people who practice it still remember what to do without
+any kind of technology)
+Only nowadays we don't do that, why?
+Because the world wants dumb people to survive

+System is the enviroment where Habit & Ritual live
+The next following system is what i am doing now: habit & (ritual)

+make my bed
+(meditate)
+calisthenics
+mop rooms
+shower
+(study)
+(document)
+eat
+rest
+(study)
+(document)
+(review)
+sleep early

 [;lscp1p1]

 DAPP MARKETPLACE 1

-I gonna build a marketplace using NextJS
+I gonna build a marketplace using NextJS.

-I've just only created the project and i formatted the code in order to clean it
+I've just only created the project and i formatted the project in order to clean it.

-I did this, is the first command to create the project:
+I did this first command to create the project:

-    npx create-next-app@latest nameOfTheProject
+    npx create-next-app@latest marketplace-eth

-Mine is marketplace-eth. then i deleted files like that:
+Then i deleted files and folders:

     marketplace-eth
     ├─pages